MiltonGreat/Predictive-Maintenance-using-Machine-Learning/README.md

 1. Model Performance:

-The binary classification model performed excellently with high accuracy and ROC-AUC, making it very effective at distinguishing between failures and non-failures.
-However, the multi-class classification showed some false positives and missed a few failures, indicating areas for improvement.
+The binary classification model performed excellently with high accuracy and ROC-AUC, effectively distinguishing between failures and non-failures.
+However, the multi-class model showed challenges with certain classes, especially those representing less frequent failure types (classes 4 and 5), where precision, recall, and F1-scores were very low.

 2. Class Imbalance:

-Using SMOTE for balancing the class distribution helped the model better learn the minority class and improved recall.
+SMOTE successfully balanced the class distribution, improving the model's ability to learn from the minority class and improving recall, particularly for predicting machinery failures.

 3. Feature Importance:

-Features like rotational speed, torque, and tool wear were identified as critical indicators of machinery failure, helping prioritize monitoring these factors for early detection.
+Features such as rotational speed, torque, and tool wear were identified as critical indicators of machinery failure.
+These features should be prioritized for monitoring to enable early detection of failures.
+However, temperature and tool wear exhibited minimal impact in the model, suggesting that further feature engineering or additional data may be needed for better predictive power.

-### Future Directions
+### Future Work

-1. Deep Learning Models: Explore neural networks for improved failure prediction accuracy, especially for more complex patterns in the sensor data.

-2. Time Series Modeling: Incorporate temporal dependencies in the sensor data to capture trends and improve predictive maintenance accuracy.

-3. Real-Time Monitoring: Develop a real-time monitoring system that uses the model's predictions to trigger maintenance alerts and optimize resource allocation.

-4. Failure Severity Prediction: Extend the model to predict not only whether a failure will occur but also its severity, enabling more precise maintenance scheduling.
+1. Class Imbalance Handling: Consider additional techniques such as SMOTE or class weighting to improve model performance for underrepresented failure classes.

+2. Model Optimization: Investigate ensemble learning techniques or other machine learning models to improve performance, especially in multi-class classification.

+3. Feature Engineering: Additional domain-specific features or more granular data could enhance prediction accuracy for specific failure types.

 ### Source